 What Are Custom Earmolds Made Of?

 Custom earmolds are generally made from one of three materials: acrylic, vinyl or silicone.
-Each has their pros and cons.
+Each has its pros and cons.

 Their biggest disadvantage is their lack of flexibility.
 They can be difficult to place into narrow or small ear canals, especially those of children.
 Acrylic molds also do not seal as well as other options.